Speen, Buckinghamshire: Surrounding Lands and Population

-The village is the style of a traditional 18th century, still consisting a mixture of woodland and agricultural fields surrounding the village.
+The village is in the style of a traditional 18th century village.
+Its surroundings consists of a mixture of woodland and agricultural fields.
 Due to the geographical location of the village no railway station was built.
-There are approximately 165 houses in the village which has a population at the time of the 2011 census of 637 and has an estimated population of 654 in 2019.
+There are approximately 165 houses in the village which had a population at the time of the 2011 census of 637 and has an estimated population of 654 in 2019.

 Speen Festival

-The village has a bi-annual culture and arts festival.
-The festival runs in September in odd numbered year and the 2017 festival ran from Saturday 2 September 2017 to Sunday 17 September 2017.
+The village hosts the Speen Festival, a culture and arts festival, in the September of odd-numbered years.

-The first Speen Festival in 2001 was based on a festival (The Leaves of Time) held in 1999 to celebrate the passing of the Millennium.
+The first Speen Festival, in 2001, was based on a festival called The Leaves of Time, held in 1999 to celebrate the passing of the millennium.